garysmailes/reader_inbox/docs/domain_language.md

 ### Archive

-**Meaning:**
-Move a Saved Item out of the Inbox.
+**Archive** preserves a Saved Item while removing it from the active Inbox.

-- Archiving is reversible.
-- Archiving does not delete.
+Archived items remain part of the user’s personal archive and can be unarchived or deleted at any time.
+Archiving is non-destructive and reversible; deletion is not.

 ---

 ### Delete

-**Meaning:**
+**Delete** is a terminal action that permanently removes a Saved Item from the system.

-Permanently remove a Saved Item.
+Deleting a Saved Item:

-- Deletion is a hard delete.
-- There is no trash or recovery state.
+- immediately and irreversibly removes it from the user’s Reading Inbox
+- removes it from all states (Unread, Viewed, Read, Archived)
+- does not provide any recovery, undo, or restore mechanism

+Delete is not a state and does not participate in the Saved Item lifecycle.

 ---